 3 Credit (3 Lecture 0 Lab 0 Shop) 3 Hr/Wk (3 Hr.
 Lecture) 15 wks This introductory course will help students develop a foundation in graphic design.
 Through the creation of projects, students will learn to apply the basic principles and elements of graphic design.
 The skills acquired in this course will allow students to create effective pieces for their portfolios.
-Graphic Design I offers students a unique, project-based, creatively challenging course.
-Projects such as designing and publishing a font will familiarize students with the basic visual principles and design techniques needed when entering the work force.
+Graphic Design I offers students a unique. project-based, creatively challenging course.
+Projects will familiarize students with the basic visual principles and design techniques needed when entering the work force.
 Additionally, students will gain experience assessing their work through collaborative critique sessions..